Subatlantic: Ages

-The beginning of the subatlantic is usually defined as 2,400 calendar years BP or 450 BC.
-Yet this lower limit is by no means rigid.
-Some authors prefer to define the start of the subatlantic as 2,500 radiocarbon years which represents roughly 625 BC.
-Occasionally the onset of the subatlantic has been pushed back to 1200 BC.
+The beginning of the subatlantic is usually defined as 2,400 calendar years BP or 450 BC, but this lower limit is not rigid.
+Some authors prefer to define the start of the subatlantic as 2,500 radiocarbon years, which represents roughly 625 BC.
+Occasionally, the onset of the subatlantic has been pushed back to 1200 BC.

-According to Franz Firbas the changeover from the subboreal (pollen zone VIII) to the older subatlantic (pollen zone IX) is characterized by the recession of hazel and lime and the simultaneous spreading of hornbeam due to anthropogenic influences.
+According to Franz Firbas, the changeover from the subboreal (pollen zone VIII) to the older subatlantic (pollen zone IX) is characterized by the recession of hazel and lime and the simultaneous spreading of hornbeam due to anthropogenic influences.
 This recession was not synchronous.
 It occurred in the western reaches of the Lower Oder valley between 930 and 830 BC, whereas in southwestern Poland this event had taken place already between 1170 and 1160 BC.

 The beginning of the younger subatlantic at 1250 AD coincides with the medieval population increase and distinguishes itself by an increase in pine and in indicator plants for human settlements.
 In Silesia this event can be dated between 1050 and 1270 AD.
 If one equates the onset of the younger subatlantic with the first maximum of beech occurrence it shifts back to Carolingian times around 700 AD.